CIF and NIF in Spain: Requirements & Differences

 What are the requirements to obtain a NIF number in Spain?

-Before obtaining a CIF number in Spain, you need to fulfill the specific requirements:
+Before obtaining a CIF number in Spain, you need to fulfil the specific requirements:

 • Identity card (Spanish DNI) or valid passport